testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic`

-:white_check_mark:  **Do:** Typically one wishes to define *default* responses to HTTP requests and might need to override with custom behaviour for specific tests. for Define the default HTTP requests and responses inside the hook that is executed before each test (Jest - beforeEach, Mocha - before), clean-up after every test.
+:white_check_mark:  **Do:** Typically one wishes to define *default* responses to HTTP requests and might need to override with custom behaviour for specific tests.
+Define the default HTTP responses inside the hook that is executed before each test (Jest - beforeEach, Mocha - before), clean-up after every test.
 Why?
 This way, every test will start with a clean slate.
-Often tests override some request`s behaviour, without cleaning-up and redefining, the next states will face the same behaviour and are likely to get confused.
+Often tests override some request`s behaviour, without cleaning-up and redefining the responses, the next tests will face the same behaviour and are likely to get confused.

 Downside - This of course will cost some performance, we measured 1ms